-The Cartagena Protocol on Biosafety is the first international agreement to regulate the transboundary movements of genetically engineered (GE) organisms.
-The Biosafety Protocol is a subsidiary agreement to the UN Convention on Biological Diversity (CBD), which was signed by over 150 governments at the Rio Earth Summit in 1992, the Protocol itself was agreed in Montreal in January 2000 and came into force September 11, 2003.
-Now 100 countries have signed up.
+The adoption of the Cartagena Protocol on Biosafety, the first international agreement to regulate the transboundary movements of genetically engineered (GE) organisms, resulted from the mobilisation of the international community, including Greenpeace, to place precaution at the core of decision-making related to such movements.
+The Cartagena Protocol is a subsidiary agreement to the UN Convention on Biological Diversity (CBD), which was signed by 168 governments.
+The Protocol itself was agreed in Montreal in 2000 and came into force in 2003.
+To date, 166 countries have ratified it.

 For Greenpeace, the protocol is an important step in the protection of biodiversity.
 It explicitly recognizes a much needed precautionary approach to the environmental release of GE organisms.
 The precautionary principle is at the heart of this agreement.
 This means that countries have the right to ban or restrict the import and use of GE organisms when there is a lack of scientific knowledge or consensus regarding their safety.